hcuve/gazepath/README.md

 plot.gazepath(gazepath_results$`140`, trial_index = 6)

 ```
-To Do
+# To Do
-Organise the code and fix typos
+- Organise the code and fix typos
-Split helper functions into individual scripts
+- Split helper functions into individual scripts
-Recreate the Shiny app
+- Recreate the Shiny app

+# citation

-If you use this, please cite the original authors:
+If you use this, please check and cite the original authors:
 van Renswoude, D. R., Raijmakers, M. E., Koornneef, A., Johnson, S. P., Hunnius, S., & Visser, I. (2018).
 Gazepath: An eye-tracking analysis tool that accounts for individual differences and data quality.
 Behavior Research Methods, 50, 834-852.

+# Disclaimer
+This software has been adapted for current use, but I am not the original author.
+It is provided "as is", without any warranties.
+Use at your own risk.
+The authors are not liable for any issues or damages resulting from its use.